 My conviction is that it is better than when the pandemic hit Sweden.
 The Public Health Agency has made a number of changes that mean they are better equipped today.

-He also says that he still has confidence in Olivia Wigzell.
+He also says that he has continued confidence in Olivia Wigzell.

-She is a skilled Director-General who has long experience of leading an authority with deep expertise and knowledge, namely the National Board of Health and Welfare.
-But I expect to get a clear account at the meeting on Monday on how they ensure medical competence.
+She is a skilled Director-General who has long experience of leading an agency with deep expertise and knowledge, namely the National Board of Health and Welfare.
+But I expect to get a clear account at the meeting on Monday of how they ensure medical competence.